Philippine Liquor and Food Pairings

 In the Philippines, liquor is pretty much synonymous with fun and entertainment.
 Filipinos are recognized for their hardworking nature.
 But don’t be surprised to see these same people in a bar during happy hour having fun and taking a break from all the stress.
 Liquor can also be associated with various celebrations commemorated throughout the year, which would include Christmas, New Year’s Day, birthdays, weddings, promotions, and other similar festivities and holidays.

-What are the Things You Should Consider when Pairing Food and Liquor Together?
+What are the Things You Should Consider when Pairing Philippine Liquor and Food Together?

 However, there are some indicators that can help tell ideal pairings.
 Some of which include the following: